r0075h3ll/Oralyzer/README.md

 ### Introduction

-Oralyzer, a simple python script, capable of indentifying the open redirection vulnerability in a website.
+Oralyzer, a simple python script, capable of identifying the open redirection vulnerability in a website.
 It does that by fuzzing the url i.e. provided as the input.

 ### Features